 Insight Enterprises distributes computer hardware and software and provides IT services for businesses, schools, and government agencies and departments.
-The company offers thousands of devices and applications from major manufacturers (including Microsoft, HP Inc., IBM, and Cisco), as well as cloud services.
+The company offers thousands of products from hundreds of manufacturers (including Microsoft, HP Inc., IBM, and Cisco), as well as cloud services.
 Insight also provides integration services to knit hardware and software together for its customers.
-The company uses direct telesales, field sales agents, and an e-commerce site to reach its clients.
-Geographically, Insight gets about 60% of sales from customers in the US, and, in terms of customers, its large business clients provide about 70% of sales.
+The company uses field sales agents, and an e-commerce site to reach its clients.
+Geographically, Insight gets about 75% of sales from customers in the US, and, in terms of customers, its large business clients provide about 75% of sales.

 Insight sells technology in three areas: Hardware, software, and services.

 In hardware, about 60% of sales, the company offer products from Cisco Systems, Dell Technologies, HP Inc., Lenovo, Hewlett Packard Enterprise Co., NetApp, Apple, Microsoft, IBM, and hundreds of others.